tvogel/datascience-bootcamp/08_recommender_system/README.md

 which was also used for our group presentation.
 It also shows movie posters and links to pages from [tmdb](https://www.themoviedb.org/). __Go, check it out and see if it can produce some nice recommendations for you!__

-Shout out to my team-mates Matthias, [Roberto Cavotti](https://www.linkedin.com/in/roberto-cavotti/) and [Sebastian Foth](https://www.linkedin.com/in/sebastianfoth/) for our joint efforts!
+Shout out to my team-mates [Matthias Nickola](https://www.linkedin.com/in/matthiasnickola/), [Roberto Cavotti](https://www.linkedin.com/in/roberto-cavotti/) and [Sebastian Foth](https://www.linkedin.com/in/sebastianfoth/) for our joint efforts!